 |Copyright © Nucleus Medical Media, Inc.|

 The yellow coloring is caused by bilirubin.
 Bilirubin is a waste product.
-It is created when red blood cells are broken down.
+The body makes it when red blood cells are broken down.
 Bilirubin normally passes out of the body through feces or urine.
-Jaundice occurs when there is an abnormal buildup of bilirubin.
-Different types of jaundice have different reasons for the abnormal buildup of bilirubin:
+Jaundice happens when there is a buildup of bilirubin.
+This can happen when:

 - Baby has a different blood type than mother, resulting in hemolysis

 - Large bruises or bleeding under the scalp due to labor and delivery

 The main symptom of jaundice is yellow skin color.
 It often starts in the face and may spread to the stomach and legs.

 All babies are checked for jaundice at birth and at 3 to 5 days of age.
 The doctor will ask about your baby’s symptoms and health history.
 A physical exam will be done.
 It will focus on the baby's skin.